facebook twitter instagram linkedin google youtube vimeo tumblr yelp rss email podcast phone blog search brokercheck brokercheck Play Pause

 by Bruce Herbert, AIF®

-Whenever money moves it has an impact.
-However, without careful planning and forethought, quite often there are negative corollary impacts that lead to increased inequity or exploitation of the planet.
+Whenever your money moves it has an impact.
+However, without careful planning and forethought, quite often these impacts are negative and lead to increased inequity or exploitation of the planet.

-Fortunately, there are ways to direct and humanize those impacts so they can benefit the natural world and all its denizens, while also meeting your goals as an investor.
+Fortunately, there are ways to shape those impacts so they can benefit the natural world and its denizens, while also meeting your goals as an investor.

 This post shows you how.

-In it, I explain the five key pillars for humanizing wealth:
+In it, I explain the five key pillars for maximizing wealth’s potential for good:

 * ESG = environmental, social, and governance factors or considerations

-Each strategy has particular strengths, but individually – or especially in concert – they allow an investor to greatly amplify and humanize the impact of their wealth.
+Each strategy has particular strengths, but individually – or especially in concert – they allow you as an investor to greatly amplify the beneficial impact of your wealth.

-As early innovators in ESG social-impact investing, the Newground team brings more than 50 years of grounded experience to activating money as a force for good – and we understand how the use of money serves as an enduring expression of a person's values.
+As early innovators in ESG social-impact investing, the Newground team brings more than 5 decades of grounded experience to activating money as a force for good – and we understand how your use of money serves as an enduring expression of what you value.

-Written to provide insight to both individuals and institutions, this post is necessary reading if you wish to humanize wealth by activating your portfolio's full potential for positive impact.
-It is written from the vantage point of our being fee-only, a legal fiduciary, and the nation's first Social Purpose Corporation (SPC).
+Written to provide insight to both individuals and institutions, this post is necessary reading if you wish to activate your portfolio's full potential for positive impact.
+It is written from the vantage point of our being a fee-only legal fiduciary, and the nation's first Social Purpose Corporation (SPC).

 The 5 Pillars of Responsible Investment